-These easy one-bowl nut-free granola bars are so tasty and filled with chewy dried cranberries and dark chocolate chips.
+These easy one-bowl nut-free granola bars are so tasty, chewy and loaded with good-for-you ingredients.
+They include dried cranberries, dark chocolate chips, crunchy pumpkin seeds and also chia seeds to boost the protein content of these bars.
 They make for a healthy school safe snack that's fully plant-based and gluten-free.

-And no wonder they are so good.
+And no wonder these nut-free granola bars are so good.
 They are packed with chewy tart cranberries, dark chocolate chips, sweet vanilla and lightly sweetened with maple syrup.
 They make for a softer kind of granola bars, which I prefer since our kids are still young, but still are composed with different textures that makes them super fun.

 Why you will love these nut-free granola bars